Manshi332/capstone/README.md

 ### Why Two Datasets?
 The custom dataset alone (7,500 images, one person) would cause the model to memorise a single person's hand geometry.
 The extra dataset introduces diversity in hand shape and size, improving generalisation.
 The two datasets are combined with a `WeightedRandomSampler` so that every class is sampled equally during training, preventing the larger extra dataset from dominating.

+### Why Skeleton Images?

+The original approach of using raw cropped hand photos failed because models trained on one person's hand, one background, and one lighting setup would not generalise to different conditions.
+When tested with a stock photo of the Y sign, models trained on raw photos predicted R or W with low confidence.

+After switching to skeleton images, the same Y sign photo was correctly predicted:
+- Custom CNN: **Y at 82.05%**
+- ResNet50: **Y at 90.94%**

+This confirms that the skeleton domain abstraction is the right approach for a generalised ASL recognition system

 ### Combined Training Configuration

 | Split | Custom | Extra | Total |